kate-fie/syndirella/docs/source/user_guide_w_aizynth.rst

 .. attention::

-    This will automatically download the required data to the `syndirella/aizynth` directory and create the configuration file automatically.
+    ⚠️ This will download large model files (~750MB total) if run the first time.
+These are required to run AiZynthFinder.
+This will automatically download the required data to `[syndirella_package_path]/aizynth` directory and create the configuration file automatically.

 **Manual Setup (Alternative):**
 If you prefer manual setup:

 .. code-block:: bash

-    cd syndirella/aizynth
+    cd [syndirella_package_path]/aizynth
     download_public_data .
     # Update config.yml (if you prefer)
     export AIZYNTH_CONFIG_FILE="path/to/syndirella/aizynth/config.yml"